Predicting fluctuations in global shipment volumes for demand forecasting with machine learning.

 The AI & Analytics Engine optimized and productionized predictive maintenance strategies, for mission-critical assets so they ran reliably & profitably for longer.

-The AI & Analytics Engine helps manufacturers take pro-active measures based on advanced data analytics to predict and avoid machine failure and optimize maintenance scheduling.
+The AI & Analytics Engine helps manufacturers take proactive measures based on advanced data analytics to predict and avoid machine failure and optimize maintenance scheduling.

 Preventative maintenance involves the periodic inspection and repair of machinery assets, prior to failure, often determined by the time-in-service of the machine.
-There are multiple maintenance strategies considered preventative including; condition-based, time-based, predictive and risk-based strategies.
+There are multiple maintenance strategies considered preventative including; condition-based, time-based, predictive, and risk-based strategies.

-Using machine learning (ML), preventative time, condition and risk based maintenance strategies can be optimized, and predictive strategies implemented and productionized; Reducing down-times, improving run-times and ensuring nothing is prematurely replaced, so the whole system stays functioning reliably and profitably for longer.
+Using machine learning (ML), preventative time, condition, and risk-based maintenance strategies can be optimized, and predictive strategies implemented and productionized; Reducing down-times, improving run-times, and ensuring nothing is prematurely replaced, so the whole system stays functioning reliably and profitably for longer.
 In particular, ML can assist in;

 - Predicting remaining useful lifetime